kontent-ai/sample-app-net/README.md

 ## Adjustable images

 The sample website uses adjustable images via the [image transformation](https://docs.kontent.ai/reference/image-transformation) feature available in the Delivery API.
 The `srcset` attribute is automatically added to the `img` tag.
-The value of the attribute is then driven by the **ResponsiveWidths** web.config setting.
-You can always disable this behavior by deleting the setting from the `\DancingGoat\Web.config` file.
+The value of the attribute is then driven by the **AppConfiguration:ResponsiveWidths** appsettings.json setting.
+You can always disable this behavior by deleting the setting from the `\DancingGoat\appsettings.json` file.

 ## Troubleshooting

 Kentico Kontent evolves over time.
 If you connect your sample app to an older Kentico Kontent sample project, the app may not run correctly.
 You can always generate the latest version of the sample Dancing Goat content project at https://app.kontent.ai/sample-project-generator .
-Once generated, you can either paste the new project ID to web.config, or, you can navigate to your app's relative URL "/Admin/SelfConfig" and pick the new project.
+Once generated, you can either paste the new project ID to appsettings.json, or, you can navigate to your app's relative URL "/Admin/SelfConfig" and pick the new project.

 ## Feedback & Contributing